Prayer

 Caring Characteristics Exercise

-Go to page 46 of ‘Exploring Pastoral Care’ and read the Summary at the top of the page.
+Go to page 46 of our core text ‘Exploring Pastoral Care’ and read the Summary at the top of the page.
 Then, against the qualities listed, give yourself a confidence score out of 10, where 1 is low, and 10 is high, as to whether this is something you recognise in yourself.
 In case you prefer not to write in your text book we have created a table for you to print out which you can find in the Resources Section below.

 Finally, ask someone who knows you to look at the list with your confidence scores, and ask them to say if any could be higher.